ibm-cloud-docs/devsecops/devsecops-tutorial.md

 [IBM Cloud DevOps Insights](/docs/ContinuousDelivery?topic=ContinuousDelivery-di_working) is included in the created toolchain.
 View your pipeline test results for every build, from every deployment and environment.

-You do not need to provide any configuration steps for DevOps Insights (DOI), select a DOI instance for your toolchain:
+You do not need to provide any configuration steps for DevOps Insights (DOI).
+Select a DOI instance for your toolchain:

 * current (to be created) CI toolchain
 * another toolchain instance: select an existing toolchain (that has a DOI instance)